Dimeben/meme-generator/README.md

 * use CSS and html attributes to help with validation and navigation
 * use in-line back-end validation where appropriate
 * design an engaging and navigable UX with clear feedback
-* use automated testing to test your form as you build it

 ### Task:
 You need to write a typical **account creation form** for a fictional website (the purpose of which is delegated to your imagination, but think along the lines of Facebook or Twitter).